US seeks new coalition to restart shipping in Hormuz amid US-Iran deadlock

 international relations

-Iran effectively closed the waterway on February 28 when war broke out.
-Normally, one-fifth of the world's oil and liquefied natural gas transits the waterway, and its closure has sent energy prices skyrocketing around the world.
+The Strait of Hormuz remains effectively closed to most international shipping due to blockades by both the U.S. and Iran.
+Iran effectively closed the crucial waterway when war broke out on February 28.
+Because one-fifth of the world's oil and liquefied natural gas normally transits the waterway, the closure has sent energy prices skyrocketing around the world.

-As the United States and Iran remain deadlocked over terms to re-open the waterway, the Trump administration is asking other nations to join a new international coalition to help jump-start ship traffic and enable navigation.
-The effort is a joint initiative by the State Department and the Pentagon.
+To address the stalled traffic, the Trump administration is asking other countries to join a new international coalition to enable ships to navigate the Strait.
+Secretary of State Marco Rubio has approved the creation of the Maritime Freedom Construct, which is a joint initiative by the State Department and the Pentagon.

 Only Iran-Linked Traffic Moves Through Hormuz Amid Blockades